aanshi18/grader-assistant/README.md

-# Assess.io
+# Assess.AI

-Assess.io is an AI-powered academic assessment platform designed to streamline the grading process, allowing graders and TAs to focus on student engagement.
+Assess.AI is an AI-powered academic assessment platform designed to streamline the grading process, allowing graders and TAs to focus on student engagement.

 ## Acknowledgements
+- Arizona State University
 - SoDA Club
 - SoDAhacks Sponsors

 ## Project Overview 📖
-Assess.io automates the assessment process in educational settings, using a combination of natural language processing, embedding-based similarity scoring, and AI detection for academic integrity.
+Assess.AI automates the assessment process in educational settings, using a combination of natural language processing, embedding-based similarity scoring, and AI detection for academic integrity.
 The platform offers real-time feedback, suggestions for student improvement, and references to course resources, reducing the workload on graders and TAs.

 ## Key Features 🌟
 - Automated Similarity Evaluation: Compares student responses to ideal answers and scores them on a scale of 0-1.